jalapeno/SRv6_dCloud_Lab/lab_4/lab_4-guide-cilium.md

   Note: per the topology diagrams above *`xrd01`* and *`xrd02`* are members of the simulated Core/WAN network.
 The WAN is running a separate ISIS instance and BGP ASN from the small DC hosting our K8s VMs.
 In this network we have the ability to extend our K8s/Cilium SRv6 L3VPNs beyond the DC/WAN domain boundary to remote PE nodes in simulation of a multi-domain service provider or large Enterprise.
 Most of the XRd nodes already have their SRv6 L3VPN / BGP configs in place, however, the appendix section of this lab includes steps to configure a VRF and connected loopback interface on *`xrd08`* and join it to one of the Cilium L3VPN instances.

-5. Verify VRF Blue is preconfigured on *`xrd10`* in the local ISIS DC domain, and *`xrd02`* which is in the external WAN domain
+5. Verify VRF carrots is preconfigured on *`xrd10`* in the local ISIS DC domain, and *`xrd02`* which is in the external WAN domain

   Example on *`xrd10`* (these steps can be repeated on *`xrd02`* while specifying bgp 65000)
   ```
   ssh cisco@clab-cilium-srv6-xrd10

   show run interface Loopback12
-  show run router bgp 65010 vrf blue
+  show run router bgp 65010 vrf carrots
   ```

-  In the bgp vrf blue output we should see *`redistribute connected`*, which means the router is advertising its loopback12 prefix into the SRv6 L3VPN VRF.
+  In the bgp vrf carrots output we should see *`redistribute connected`*, which means the router is advertising its loopback12 prefix into the SRv6 L3VPN VRF.

-6. ssh into the *`k8s-cp-node00`* and then exec into a bluepod container.
-Ping *`xrd10's`* vrf-blue interface, then ping *`xrd02's`* vrf-blue interface:
+6. ssh into the *`rome`* and then exec into a carrotspod container.
+Ping *`xrd10's`* vrf-carrots interface, then ping *`xrd02's`* vrf-carrots interface:
 ```
-kubectl exec -it bluepod0 -n blue -- sh
+kubectl exec -it carrotspod0 -n carrots -- sh
 ping 10.10.1.1 -i .3 -c 4
 ping 10.12.0.1 -i .3 -c 4
 ```